 An air space or spaces, defined by the Director in the task data within which a valid track point can be achieved.
 Unless otherwise stated in the task data the boundary will be defined by coordinate lines.
 The altitude limits are defined by altitude as recorded by the logger and under rule II.21.
 Any recorded track point exactly on the line or altitude limit will be considered valid.

-12.20 MARKER MEASURING AREA
+12.20 MARKER MEASURING AREA (MMA)

 12.20.1 The MMA is an area defined by a radius around a goal/target or an otherwise clearly defined area within which results will be achieved by markers.